micah-williamson/expresskit/dto/README.md

 rules of that DTO.
 Additionally, when a DTO is used, the __request is required to have a body__.
 If a body is not present, a `400` error will be sent.

-<a name="scurbbing"></a>
+<a name="scrubbing"></a>
 ## Data Scrubbing

-You may want to scrub data coming and going out.
+You may want to scrub data coming in and going out.
 When data is scrubbed in, use the `ScrubIn` decorator.
 When going out, use the `ScrubOut` decorator.

 Use `ScrubIn` for **Read-Only** properties.